 It's important to carefully review contracts or agreements with a judgment collection agency to understand the costs involved.

-Before choosing a judgment collection agency, be sure to ask about all the costs involved, including hidden fees or expenses.
+Before choosing a judgment collection agency, ask about all the costs involved, including hidden fees or expenses.
 When deciding, you'll also want to consider the agency's reputation, experience, and success rate.

 Collecting a judgment can be complex and challenging, but various options and resources are available to help judgment creditors.
 Judgment collection agencies and services can be a valuable tool in recovering the debt owed, and it's essential to consider factors such as reputation, experience, and fees when selecting an agency.